-Degenerative spondylosis is a redundant term, as “spondylosis” literally means “spine problem” due to degeneration.
-Physicians describe degeneration of the spinal anatomy as spondylosis, but it’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling and weakness.
-Rather, spondylosis sufficiently weakens facet joints, vertebrae and intervertebral discs to the point where they can become damaged and infringe upon nearby spinal nerves.
-Spondylosis also may refer to the deterioration of the cartilage that coats the facet joints between the vertebrae.
-As cartilage wears away, neck (cervical vertebrae) and back (lumbar and thoracic vertebrae)and neck (cervical vertebrae) movement can become stiff and painful.
+Degenerative spondylosis almost always describes arthritis of the spine, but can refer to other conditions that are caused by age-related breakdown.
+It’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling and weakness.
+Rather, spondylosis sufficiently weakens joints, vertebrae and discs to the point where they can become damaged and compress nearby spinal nerves.
+Spondylosis may also refer to the deterioration of the cartilage that coats the facet joints between the vertebrae.
+As cartilage wears away, neck (cervical vertebrae) and back (lumbar and thoracic vertebrae) movement can become stiff and painful.

 If degenerative spondylosis isn’t causing my pain, what is?

 Your physician will try to pinpoint the exact location and cause of your neck or back pain by following a series of diagnostic procedures, including:

 - Medical history — This includes personal medical history and family history.
 Tell your physician what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past or if you’ve recently experienced any injuries, even minor ones.

 - Physical exam — The physician will feel for areas that are swollen, warm or sensitive to the touch.
 There will also be a visual exam where your physician will check for abnormal spine curvature or problems with flexibility and range of motion.

 - Review of symptoms — Be honest and accurate when your physician asks you to describe your symptoms.
 Specify the location, frequency, severity and nature of the pain you feel.
 Be clear about whether your discomfort is constant or if certain movements trigger it.